 - Who is responsible for paying the energy bills at your property?
 If energy bills are included in the rent or paid by the owner, you will likely not be able to pick or switch energy providers.

 - If you live in an area with energy retail competition.
 Most states now have deregulated energy markets, meaning that households are able to pick from a growing number of different electricity and gas retailers, offering a range of different plans and incentives to sign up.
 However, in some areas – particularly in Tas, WA and NT – some energy customers are not able to pick their provider.

 - Whether or not your home is part of an embedded electricity network.
 Embedded networks are becoming increasingly common in residential apartment blocks where the building owners have an agreement with an energy provider to supply electricity to all properties in the complex and individual residents are not able to switch.

 Before signing a tenancy agreement, it’s important to ask about the property’s power supply and who is responsible for paying bills.
-Some landlords prefer to retain control over energy bills in the event that they move back into the property, while others would probably rather have their tenants organise utilities.
+Some landlords prefer to retain control over energy bills in the event that they move back into the property, or perhaps because the property has solar panels and they turn a profit, while others would probably rather have their tenants organise utilities.
 Some tenants may also appreciate having their energy bills taken care of, but if you’re the type of person who likes to shop around for the best deal on power, you will probably want to be able to switch.

 Compare Electricity Plans

 Renters will be able to pick from the same range of electricity and gas plans as their neighbour who owns their property – the energy retailers don’t really care as long as they get paid.
 In fact, some energy providers offer plans specifically for renters.
 These plans could come with:

 - No lock-in contract or exit fees, so you’re free to switch providers whenever you want, or whenever you move.